byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 *The processes required for fermentation were present on earth when Wo-Man appeared on the scene.
 Bacterial fermentation; The alchemy of the most intimate relationships between Wo-Man, microbe and food.*

+*Processed food are starving the micro-biota of genetic stimulation (body and soil), live-culture foods are rich depositories of bacterial genes that are part of the human cultural legacy.*

 *Recolonize a domesticated digestive track with ancient native cultures that heal.*

 #### *A Symbiotic Gaian Connection; Coevolution.*